praveeu/hello-world/README.md

 # hello-world
-First repository in GitHub by PK
+First repository in GitHub by PK.
+This is really interesting.. cool..